On the Spectra of Quantum Groups

 for some $n_1, \ldots, n_r \in \Nset$, $p \in \KK^*$.
 The elements $d^\pm_{w, \om_i}$ do not commute.
 In \eqref{dprod} we take the product over $i$ in any fixed order.
 (Recall that the elements $d^\pm_{w, \om_i}$ $q$-commute.)

-Recall the graded antiisomorphisms $\varphi^\pm_w \colon S^\pm_w \to \UU^w_\mp$ from \thref{isom}.
+Recall the graded (anti)isomorphisms $\varphi^\pm_w \colon S^\pm_w \to \UU^w_\mp$ from \thref{isom}.
 We have the following reformulation of \thref{normal1}, which provides a classification of the sets of homogeneous prime elements and homogeneous normal elements of the De Concini--Kac--Procesi algebras $\UU^w_\pm$.

 \bth{normal2} (i) In the setting of \thref{normal1}, every nonzero homogeneous normal element of $\UU^w_\pm$ is equal to an element of the form

 for some $p \in \KK^*$, $\la \in P^+_{\SS(w)}$.
 All such elements are distinct and even linearly independent for different $\la$'s.